 Olive brine is the Dirty Martini’s main distinguisher, so don’t just use any old liquid from the half-empty olive jar in the back of your fridge.
 But you needn’t be overly prescriptive, either.
 As our Head Distiller Jared Brown advises, find the olives that most appeal to you and use the brine from those.

 If you aren’t the type of sybarite who has their olive preferences ordered in a numbered list, however, you might take the advice of the late, great Sasha Petraske, who was behind Milk & Honey (and the ensuing speakeasy trend that inspired the bar world throughout the noughties).
 According to JB, he “swore by Cerignola olives from Italy.
 The brine is very light, and wonderfully complex.”

 Still, the sky’s the limit when making a perfect Dirty Martini: “Try brine from anchovy-stuffed olives for a radical twist.
 Try the brine from unstuffed and pimento-stuffed olives,” as JB counsels.
 Don’t be afraid to experiment.
 And in terms of proportions, a couple of bar-spoons should do the trick—you still want to taste the nuances of your gin, after all.

 Other Martini-Mixing Advice Applies

-Despite what the naysayers might say, the Dirty Martini is still a Martini, which means you’ll want to approach it with due reverence (and brush up on our Martini-making tips while you’re at it).
+Despite what the naysayers might say, the Dirty Martini is still a Martini, which means you’ll want to approach it with due reverence (and brush up on our perfect Martini-making tips while you’re at it).